-- You are a much heavier person.
-While both these mattresses are made with larger people in mind, the Saatva HD should be able to handle even heavier weights.
+- You are a much heavier person- While both these mattresses are made with larger people in mind, the Saatva HD should be able to handle even heavier weights.
 It is rated to support people between 300 and 500 lb.
 Having tried out both mattresses, I can say this is definitely the more supportive mattress.

-- You are looking for a durable, luxury mattress.
-The Saatva HD features some very durable materials such as Talalay latex and tempered steel coils.
+- You are looking for a durable, luxury mattress- The Saatva HD features some very durable materials such as Talalay latex and tempered steel coils.
 Because of this, the Saatva HD is a luxury mattress that should be a very good long-term investment.

-- You like a pillow-top mattress.
-If you like the soft plushness of a pillow-top, the Saatva HD should be the right choice for you.
+- You like a pillow-top mattress- If you like the soft plushness of a pillow-top, the Saatva HD should be the right choice for you.
 The top cover is tufted and quilted with a comfort foam, so you get a cloud-like experience on top of the mattress.

-- You prefer a firmer mattress.
-Between these two mattresses, the Saatva HD is definitely the firmer option.
+- You prefer a firmer mattress- Between these two mattresses, the Saatva HD is definitely the firmer option.
 If you want a mattress that offers more support and is firmer overall, the Saatva HD should be the way to go.

-Pick Helix Nightfall If …
+Pick Helix PLUS If …

-The Helix Nightfall is a better choice for those who like a balanced foam feel and want to save some money up front.
+The Saatva HD is a better option for those who want a luxury, durable mattress, while the Helix PLUS is a better choice for those who like a balanced foam feel and want to save some money up front.